|Nutrition Facts (per serving)|

 Tadka Daal is mild and easy to cook so will be loved by family members of all ages.
 It can be made ahead - up to the stage just before tempering - and frozen.
 When you are ready to eat just thaw, heat through, temper and serve!
 One of our personal favorite meals is Tadka Daal served with plain boiled rice.
 If you prefer, you can add pretty much any side dish you like to enhance this already perfect combination.

-- 1 cup Toor or Tuvar Daal (look below for picture and description)
+1 cup Toor or Tuvar Daal, see below for picture and description

-- 1 tablespoon vegetable/ sunflower/ canola cooking oil
+1 tablespoon vegetable oil, or sunflower or canola cooking oil

 Thoroughly wash the Toor/ Tuvar Daal and put into a pressure cooker.
 Add 2 cups of water to it.
 Now add the chopped tomato, ginger, garlic pastes, salt to taste, 1 tbsp of cooking oil and turmeric powder to it.
 Stir well.

 Cover the pressure cooker and set on the stove at a high flame.
 After the first 'whistle'/ pressure release, reduce the flame to simmer and cook for 2 more 'whistles'/ pressure releases.
 Turn off the fire and release the pressure from the cooker.
 Now open the pressure cooker and stir the boiled lentils well to blend into a smooth soup-like consistency.
 If it is too thick, add some warm water and stir till the consistency is right.
 Heat the Daal through again.
 It should be piping hot before you carry out the next step in the recipe.